Onyx, Diamanté & Sterling Bar Brooch by Fishel, Nessler

 "STER" within fish shape followed by "L" and patent date

-This 1920s Fishel, Nessler sterling silver bar brooch has the black-and-white color combination and geometric motif that were the epitome of style in the Twenties.
+This black and white Deco brooch has the popular color combination and geometric motif that were the epitome of style in the Twenties.
 This timeless sterling silver jewel by Fishel, Nessler closes with a simple C-clasp.
 In addition to the maker’s mark, the back of the piece references a patent issued to the company on April 4, 1908, for an improved method of bead-setting stones.
 Scroll down to see a sterling line bracelet by the same maker with the same colors as well as other Art Deco bracelets to wear with this brooch.